ntphuc149/ViLQA/README.md

 ```

 ## Contribution
 We welcome contributions to this project.
 Please create a pull request or open an issue to discuss your ideas for improvement.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Access our new dataset ViBidLQA
+To access our data, please take the survey at: https://forms.gle/Ti4d31xKoa78Hud69

 ## Citation
 Coming soon